Network considerations for locally hosted clusters

 A k3s cluster runs in a headless VirtualBox machine that uses a "host-only" network.
 This network will allow both host-to-guest and guest-to-host connections.
 In other words, the cluster will have access to the host's network and, while Telepresence is connected, also to its VIF.
 This means that from the cluster's perspective, there will now be more than one interface that maps the cluster's subnets; the ones already present in the cluster's nodes, and then the Telepresence VIF, mapping them again.

-Now, if a request arrives to Telepresence that is covered by a subnet mapped by the VIF, the request is routed to the cluster.
+Now, if a request arrives to Telepresence covered by a subnet mapped by the VIF, the request is routed to the cluster.
 If the cluster for some reason doesn't find a corresponding listener that can handle the request, it will eventually try the host network, and find the VIF.
 The VIF routes the request to the cluster and now the recursion is in motion.
 The final outcome of the request will likely be a timeout but since the recursion is very resource intensive (a large amount of very rapid connection requests), this will likely also affect other connections in a bad way.

 Solution